 Additionally, without the leverage that a tenant rep broker helps you bring to negotiations, you are likely to end up with far less favorable deal terms when you negotiate directly with the landlord.

 Exceptions to This

 Sometimes, if the landlord feels as though the tenant rep broker has pushed them to their limit in regards to concessions, with below market rates, above market TI, etc., the landlord will refuse to pay the tenant rep’s brokerage fee.

 On these rare occasions, it will become the tenant’s responsibility to cover their broker’s fees.

 It is important to note, however, that when this situation arises, the savings that the broker has achieved for the tenant typically far exceed the 4% that they will pay in brokerage fees.

 Additional Costs to Watch For

-Just because the tenant rep broker is not an out of pocket cost for the tenant does not mean the entire leasing process can always be done at no cost to the tenant.
+Just because the tenant rep broker is not an out-of-pocket cost for the tenant does not mean the entire leasing process can always be done at no cost to the tenant.
 There are a few costs that need to be considered before the decision to find a new space is made.

-Tenant finish out costs are another expense to consider when deciding on a space and negotiating your lease.
+Tenant finish-out costs are another expense to consider when deciding on a space and negotiating your lease.
 An ideal lease would cover these tenant improvements, but sometimes the tenant improvement allowance is not quite enough money to cover everything you may want to do to make a space your own.

-Even costs like furniture and internet can be unexpectedly large, so planning for these costs by trying to negotiate the best lease possible and engaging a project manager early on in the process is recommended.
+Even costs like furniture and data cabling can be unexpectedly large, so planning for these costs by trying to negotiate the best lease possible and engaging a project manager early on in the process is recommended.
 Your tenant rep broker can assist you in estimating all of these costs to help you better understand how much you may have to come out of pocket prior to executing a lease.